LimaYes/java-c-interpreter/README.md

 This Cover fork is an an improvement of the original cover project and supports int/uint, long/ulong as well as float and double datatypes.
 Additionally, it comes along with many built-in mathematical operators which should work out of the box.
 Please give it a try.

+# Quirky On-going Work

+Please note, that the array implementation is far from perfect.
+The global (and local) arrays are just working so-so, and their scope is not reflecting how arrays behave in C. For now, this is enough but for some more generic use, these features will need some more work.
+Hence, do not use this in productive environments and especially not when you are not 100% sure what you are doing.
+Generally speaking, use this code at your own risk.

 # (Reliably) Supported Datatypes

 Datatype | Description